Architlall/TDOC-Esolang/README.md

 Now working with tags:

-Here the 1st thing which is the `<htpl>` tag basically is a constant keyword identifier, as it will be always written to start coding in your esolang...
+Here the 1st thing which is the `<htpl>` tag is a constant keyword identifier, as it will be always written to start coding in your esolang...

 So for that instance, we can store the appropriate code for this specific tag in our globally defined tuple collection, and on recognizing this specific tag can push the appropriate code inside our result container which will be pushed in the parsed file later.